 Nice going, Superboy.

 With a design echoing an S.S.
-Officer, Zod played into the fear of facism that characterized the 1950s and early 1960s, and offered an evil version of Superman with all his powers, no to mention the ability to somehow keep that hat on while in flight.it’s being reprinted this summer!
+Officer, Zod played into the fear of facism that characterized the 1950s and early 1960s, and offered an evil version of Superman with all his powers, no to mention the ability to somehow keep that hat on while in flight.His finest hour in the comics was likely the miniseries Phantom Zone by the late, great team of Steve Geber and Gene Colan.
+It is one of the most messed-up Superman stories you will ever read, as the Phantom Zone Gang gets lose and Superman is phantom-ized himself.
+Hey, a quick look on Amazon reveals it’s being reprinted this summer!

 This version of Zod was also used in several pieces of licensed media, including a role as the baddie on “The Hunter” episode of the 1988 Ruby-Spears Superman cartoon (where he and his two female assistants created an Absorbing Man-type creature to interrupt Superman’s visit with his parents), and as the lead boss in the 1988 Nintendo Entertainment System Superman video game, which few people ever found out because no one ever finished the damn thing.

 God, that game was terrible.

 However, these appearances alone would not ensure General Zod’s immortality…